maxwellito/hexabeat/README.md

 * **N3** : Algorithm
 * **N4** : Offset

-## Playground file
+## Liveset file

-The playground file is a JSON encoded file that define the different audio sets and repositories sources.
+The Liveset file is a JSON encoded file that define the different audio sets and repositories sources.
 A good example is available at `/public/decks/demo.json`.

 When this file is loaded on a user computer, it's stored in the local storage.